MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 - Assumptions (hold us back)
 - Address your colleagues worries (tailor your ideas to make them look less bad)

-### Skills needed by Change Agents

-- Communicate to effect behaviour (what’s at stake, what could be, show it can work)
-- Prove it can work
-- There can be no change without conflict – become comfortable with conflict (learn to listed, ask people what’s in the way, ask for alternatives…)
-- Learn how to strategically address bullies
-- Frame your idea so people understand what you are talking about
-- Don’t go it alone when creating change
-- 10% minority rule – when you get 10% of a group to believe in an idea, it becomes a real idea and has a much higher likelihood of being approved
-- Understand when decisions are made and how things work and get done
-- Make friends with bureaucratic black belts (legal people, etc.)

 ### Good Rebels vs Bad Rebels